feathersjs/docs/cookbook/authentication/google.md

   // ...
 };
 ```
-**Important**: googleId, profilePicture, email and displayName are properties that should exist on the database model!
+**Important**: googleId, profilePicture and email are properties that should exist on the database model!